jyu-theartofml/WMH2017/README.md

 U-net was introduced by Olaf Ronneberger and his team back in 2015 as a refined autoencoder method to target medical image segmentation [2].
 It's worth pointing out that while U-net looks very similar to SegNet (commonly used for semantic segmentation), the important difference is U-net's concatenation step, where high-resolution features in the contractive path (left side of the net)is combined with the more abstract representational features in the expansive path (right side).
-This allows the network to learn both localized finer features as well as contextual information, making it a desirable tool for various medical images with high dynamic range and high resolution.
+This allows the network to learn both localized finer features as well as contextual information, making it a desirable tool for various types of medical images with high dynamic range and high resolution.

 For this project,a modified U-net was compiled to accomodate 3D image arrays and computation cost, and this particular model is primarily based on Cicek et al.'s